eikeschuett/dMaps_SLV/README.md

 Application of the deltaMaps method to identify sea surface height anomaly domains. deltaMaps for Python is avaialable [on GitHub](https://github.com/FabriFalasca/py-dMaps).

 # Workflow
+## Preparation of environment and general remarks
+For this project I used Python (Miniconda) on Ubuntu on my Windows 10 machine (Windows Subsystem for Linux, WSL).
+[This article](https://medium.com/@macasaetjohn/setting-up-a-spyder-environment-with-wsl-bb83716a44f3) explains how to install Ubuntu on a Windows 10 computer, install Miniconda and Spyder (which is not trivial if you want to run it from the Ubuntu Bash.
+However, this will make the preparation of the data easier).
+Additionally, the following packages are required:
+- numpy
+- scipy
+- scikit-learn
+- netCDF4
+- matplotlib
+- basemap/cartopy

 ## Download Altimetry Data
 Maps of monthly mean sea level anomalies are available at [AVISO](https://www.aviso.altimetry.fr/en/data/products/sea-surface-height-products/global/gridded-sea-level-anomalies-mean-and-climatology.html) for the period 1993-2020.
 It can be downloaded from [their ftp hub](ftp://ftp-access.aviso.altimetry.fr/climatology/global/delayed-time/monthly_mean/).
 Since there is one zipped netCDF4-file per month, I suggest to use a batch download, e.g. by using wget on a Linux system.